open-telemetry/opentelemetry-specification/milestones.md

 # OpenTelemetry: A Roadmap to Convergence

-This document covers the initial milestones for the project and how these milestones can be applied to specific repository in OpenTelemetry project.
+This document covers the initial milestones for the project.
+Each repository in OpenTelemetry project need to adjust milestones to this plan based on project-specific estimations.

 For each language, we want to quickly achieve parity with existing OpenTracing and OpenCensus implementations.
+For languages which have both an OpenTracing and OpenCensus implementation, we would like to achieve parity in OpenTelemetry by **September, 2019**, and sunset the existing OpenTracing and OpenCensus projects by **November, 2019**.

 ## Switching to OpenTelemetry

-For languages which have both an OpenTracing and OpenCensus implementation, we would like to achieve parity in OpenTelemetry by **September, 2019**, and sunset the existing OpenTracing and OpenCensus projects by **November, 2019**.

 Parity can be defined as the following features: